 - LifeRing -- lifering.org

-- Alliance for Consumer Education, Inhalant Abuse -- www.consumered.org/learn/inhalant-abuse
+- Alliance for Consumer Education - Inhalant Abuse -- www.consumered.org/programs/inhalant-abuse-prevention

-- National Institute on Drug Abuse -- teens.drugabuse.gov/drug-facts/inhalants
+- National Institute on Drug Abuse for Teens -- teens.drugabuse.gov/drug-facts/inhalants

 - SMART Recovery -- www.smartrecovery.org